cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 ### What causes `outputDir should only contain .torrent files` warning?

-Typically this error occurs when [`outputDir`](./options.md#outputdir) is set to a directory which is already in use and contains other files. `outputDir` is a sort of "working directory" for cross-seed, and needs to be set to a dedicated empty directory. `outputDir` is used as a temporary store for tracking things like failed injections (for retrying later) and .torrent files which are being
+Typically this error occurs when [`outputDir`](./options.md#outputdir) is set to a directory which is already in use or is not empty. `outputDir` is a sort of "working directory" for cross-seed, and needs to be set to a dedicated empty directory. `outputDir` is used as a temporary store for tracking things like failed injections (for retrying later) and .torrent files which are being